rischo32/VECTAETOS/Core/README.md

 Core tests should verify:

 - no agency language in executable behavior
-- no optimization operators over Î¦
+- no optimization operators over Phi
 - no feedback into ontology
 - deterministic output for identical input
 - audit observables remain audit-only
 - Vortex outputs remain candidate-only
 - QE is treated as aporia, not error
-- Îş is not treated as a numeric threshold
+- kappa is not treated as a numeric threshold
-- K(Î¦) is not treated as a score
+- K(Phi) is not treated as a score

 ---